erwinfab/troubleshoot-default-gateway-issues/README.md

 ## Troubleshooting & Configuration Steps

 Step 1: Resolving Local IP Conflicts

-* ** Issue: PC1 could not ping PC2 because it was misconfigured with IP 192.168.10.11 (a conflict with PC2).
+* Issue: PC1 could not ping PC2 because it was misconfigured with IP 192.168.10.11 (a conflict with PC2).
-* ** Action: Re-configured PC1 with the documented address 192.168.10.10.
+* Action: Re-configured PC1 with the documented address 192.168.10.10.
-* ** Result: Restored local connectivity on the 192.168.10.0/24 subnet.
+* Result: Restored local connectivity on the 192.168.10.0/24 subnet.

+Step 2: Correcting Host Default Gateways
+* Issue: PC4 could not reach remote subnets because its gateway was set to 192.168.1.1 (incorrect subnet).
+* Action: Updated PC4 Default Gateway to 192.168.11.1.
+* Result: Enabled PC4 to route traffic to the R1 G0/1 interface for remote communication.

+Step 3: Switch Management & Gateway Configuration
+* Issue: S1 and S2 were unreachable from remote subnets, and S2 was missing its management IP.
+* Configuration (S2):